otacke/yalw/readme.txt

 == Screenshots ==

-1. On the left you can see the YALW widget for login.
+1. On the right you can see the YALW widget for login on a plain Twentysixteen theme.
 2. You can configure an individual email message that is sent to reset a lost password.

 == Changelog ==